 a. a change from one work unit or work facility to another work unit or work

-facility in the same Department/Agency without any change in classification, or
+facility in the same Division without any change in classification, or

 b. a substantial change in duties without a change of work unit or facility as long as the requirements for appointment are not substantially different.